 He didn't.
 He was dead in five days.

-'Taxi to the Dark Side' is a methodically constructed, step-by-step detailing of how the Bush administration's policy of condoning torture trickled Ė flowed, really; poured Ė down the chain of command to inundate the largely untrained troops in the field, or, more to the point, in the detention centers."
+'Taxi to the Dark Side' is a methodically constructed, step-by-step detailing of how the Bush administration's policy of condoning torture trickled Ė flowed, really; poured Ė down the chain of command to inundate the largely untrained troops in the field, or, more to the point, i

 |Liveleak on Facebook|